Immigration

 • Makes it a felony to transport into the state of Florida a person who you know or reasonably should know (1) entered the U.S. unlawfully; and (2) has not been inspected by the federal government.

-The effect of the new law is to scare the undocumented immigrant community and drive them to leave the state of Florida.
+The effect of this recently enacted law is to scare the undocumented immigrant community and drive them to leave the state of Florida.
 Most of them have become essential workers for Florida’s agricultural, construction, and hospitality sectors.
 These sectors are the main drivers of the Florida economy and the absence of this workforce is causing major disruptions for businesses who rely on them as a source of labor.

 DONATE NOW!